vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/inspec.md

 title: "Chef InSpec/CINC"
 weight: 2
 description: >
-  How to use and install Chef InSpec or CINC
+  How to install and use Chef InSpec or CINC
 ---

-[Chef InSpec](https://docs.chef.io/inspec/) is an open-source framework for testing and auditing your applications and infrastructure.
-Chef InSpec works by comparing the actual state of your system with the desired state that you express in easy-to-read and easy-to-write Chef InSpec code.
+[Chef InSpec](https://docs.chef.io/inspec/) is an open-source framework for testing and auditing applications and infrastructure.
+Chef InSpec works by comparing the actual state of your system with the desired state expressed in easy-to-read and easy-to-write Chef InSpec code.
 Chef InSpec detects violations and displays findings in the form of a report, but puts you in control of remediation.

 [Cinc](https://cinc.sh/) is a recursive acronym for CINC Is Not Chef.
 Chef InSpec is free for non-commercial use so the Cinc project was able to remove any trademarks while still complying with Chef's policies and offer a free for any use alternative.
-Cinc Auditor is built off the same code base as Chef InSpec.
+Cinc Auditor is built off of the same code base as Chef InSpec.

 ## Why InSpec?

-Chef InSpec/CINC Auditor is currently being utilized to assess products as it is geared specifically towards compliance auditing and reporting.
-It is also something our DoD customers can use, along with the supporting tools from the MITRE Security Automation Framework, to create artifacts needed to accredit their environments.
+Chef InSpec/CINC Auditor is currently utilized to assess products as it is geared specifically towards compliance auditing and reporting.
+It is also something DoD customers can use, along with the supporting tools from the MITRE Security Automation Framework, to create artifacts needed to accredit their environments for use.

-Additionally, using a separate tool than what is used to fix or remediate controls is good practice and provides additional assurances that the configuration is in an agreed upon state from multiple points of view.
-One can think of this similar to a home builder and inspector where we don't rely on a builder to inspect things and tell us they are up to code.
+Using a separate tool for auditing than what is used to fix or remediate controls is good practice and provides additional assurances that the configuration is in an agreed upon state from multiple points of view.
+One can think of this similarly to home builder and inspector roles, where the builder is not relied on to perform inspections and report compliance to building codes.

 ## Prerequisites